Second OWI Offense Madison Lawyer

 - Hundreds of dollars for an occupational license

 - SR-22 high risk auto insurance (costing $95-$200/month – required by the sate for an occupational license.

 - Thousands of more dollars on higher auto insurance premiums

 - Time off work to appear in court

 - Travel ban to Canada and problems traveling elsewhere.

 There are huge consequences, many of them ongoing.
 Thousands of dollars in expenses far exceeds what it would cost to retain an experienced attorney.
 When your job, reputation, and life are on the line you need an experienced, award-winning OWI law firm.
 Tom Grieve is recognized in the profession and respected by his peers as an attorney who will leave no stone unturned when representing his clients.

 The DUI Defense Attorney Wisconsin Trusts to Get DUI Charges Reduced or DISMISSED

 Tom Grieve and the criminal defense lawyers of Grieve Law are the DUI defense attorneys Milwaukee and surrounding areas trust to get Wisconsin DUI charges reduced or eliminated completely.

-With years of experience, including working as a prosecutor, Tom and the award-winning defense lawyers of Grieve Law have developed an unparalleled understanding of Wisconsin DUI law.
-Fee to Plea™ lawyers talk their clients into fast and easy plea deals, but the aggressive attorneys of Grieve Law steadfastly defend the rights of their clients.
+With years of experience, including work as a prosecutor, Tom and the award-winning defense lawyers of Grieve Law have developed an unparalleled understanding of Wisconsin DUI law.
+Fee to Plea™ lawyers talk their clients into fast and easy plea deals, but the attorneys of Grieve Law steadfastly defend the rights of their clients.